Not just Lego and Ikea

 For 2022 it will be Scandinavia, other Nordic Countries and The Baltic States

-It's a shame we may not be able to travel to St Petersburg in the near future in light of Russia's 2022 war activities.
+We will not be able to travel to St Petersburg in the near future in light of Russia's 2022 invasion of Ukraine.
 It is very impressive and demands a longer stay with it’s canals and colourful buildings.
 The city's sights include the Tsar's Winter Palace, Nevsky Prospekt, St. Isaac's Cathedral and the statue of Peter the Great.
 The Hermitage Museum contains one of the world's largest and most valuable art collections, so prepare to be wowed.
 When we may in future be able to visit Moscow again you will see the main sites of Red Square and St. Basil's Cathedral.
 Visit the UNESCO World Heritage Site of the Kremlin.
 Sadly Moscow and St Petersburg are off all itineraries at least for 2022.
 The Baltic gems of Lithuania, Estonia, Latvia have compact and charming old town centres in their respective capitals of Vilnius, Tallinn and Riga.
 We are sure you will enjoy your tours of all these fascinating places.